albertodonato/h2static/README.md

   -css string
         file to override builtin CSS for listing -debug-port uint
-        port to serve /debug URLs, on localhhost
+        port to serve /debug URLs, on localhost
   -dir string
         directory to serve (default ".")
   -disable-h2